Creighton vs. Iowa College Basketball Predictions & Picks - November 14

 Creighton Performance Insights

-- At 34.6 rebounds per game and 30.7 rebounds allowed, the Bluejays were 41st and 148th in the nation, respectively, last year.
+- The Bluejays collected 34.6 rebounds per game and conceded 30.7 boards last year, ranking 41st and 148th, respectively, in the nation.

-- Creighton was 24th-best in the country in assists (15.7 per game) last season.
+- At 15.7 assists per game, Creighton was 24th-best in the country last season.

-- Beyond the arc, the Bluejays were 53rd in college basketball in 3-pointers made per game (8.6) last season.
-They were 102nd in 3-point percentage at 35.4%.
+- The Bluejays made 8.6 3-pointers per game and shot 35.4% from beyond the arc last season, ranking 53rd and 102nd, respectively, in the nation.

-- Defensively, Creighton was 51st in the nation in 3-pointers conceded per game at 6.2 last season.
-It was 169th in 3-point percentage conceded at 33.6%.
+- Creighton gave up 6.2 3-pointers per game and conceded 33.6% from beyond the arc last year, ranking 51st and 169th, respectively, in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.